-While the mural partially meets LDR requirements for coverage, placement, and façade integration, its commercial branding, lack of thematic depth, and maintenance concerns present significant compliance issues.
-The use of text exceeds allowable limits, making it functionally a sign rather than a mural, and the overall artistic execution lacks narrative cohesion or transformative impact.
+While the mural partially meets LDR requirements for coverage, placement, and façade integration, its lack of thematic depth, and maintenance concerns present significant compliance issues.
+The overall artistic execution lacks narrative cohesion or transformative impact.
 This raises the question of whether the mural genuinely enhances the district's creative vision or simply serves as a stylized branding tool for the development.